ExpectationBackpropagation/EBP_Matlab_Code/README.md

 The Code contains:
 1. Real-EPB and Binary-EBP, in the folder "Learning_Algorithms".
-These two functions are the implementation of algorithms 2 and 1 in the paper.
+These two functions are the implementation of algorithms 2 and 1 in the paper's appendix.
 See documentation inside function for input-outputs.
 2. 8 binary text classification data sets that (as used in the paper), in the folder "Datasets/Classification"

 Install: